Understanding Fairness in Software Engineering: Insights from Stack Exchange: Threats to Validity

-\textbf{Internal Validity} is described as threats that may have influenced our findings \cite{Wohlin2012}.
-We randomly selected 300 posts from each of the eight \textsc{StEx} sites (1,860 posts total) during the second post filtering, manually extracted fairness posts, and performed a qualitative analysis for RQ2.1.
+Internal Validity is described as threats that may have influenced our findings \cite{Wohlin2012}.
+We randomly selected 300 posts from each of the 8 \textsc{StEx} sites (1,860 posts total) during the second post filtering, manually extracted fairness posts, and performed a qualitative analysis for RQ2.1.
 However, our findings may be threatened by several factors.
 We may have missed crucial posts about fairness in SE due to our random selection of 1,860 posts.
 The manual extraction of fairness posts may also be subjective and prone to mistakes, although we took steps to reduce this threat by having multiple authors involved in the process.
-Low numbers of selected posts could also be a threat, but we reduced this threat by doing the filtering and manual extraction two times, ensuring a more rigorous and reliable selection of relevant posts.
-This process not only enhanced the accuracy of the current analysis but also set a foundation for the development of an automated solution.
-The envisioned automated approach, planned as future work, aims to expand the scale and improve the efficiency of the research prAocess.
-Additionally, the process of categorizing posts into contexts in RQ2.1 may be prone to mistakes, but we validated our work by having three authors hold several discussions before finalizing the list of contexts.
-Lastly, we acknowledge the limitations in identifying fairness posts from 8 \textsc{StEx} sites, as they may take place across other \textsc{StEx} sites such as Software Quality Assurance \& Testing \textsc{StEx}, and Freelancing \textsc{StEx}.
+We addressed the potential issue of low numbers of selected posts by filtering and manually extracting the data twice, which improved the reliability of our selection.
+This careful process not only enhanced our current analysis but also laid the groundwork for creating an automated solution in the future.
+Additionally, the process of categorizing posts into contexts in RQ2.1 may be prone to mistakes, but we validated our work by having 3 authors hold several discussions before finalizing the list of contexts.
+Lastly, we acknowledge the limitations in identifying fairness posts from 8 \textsc{StEx} sites.
 However, we concentrated our data collection efforts on sites that we believed were most likely to provide valuable insights into our research questions.
-We also made attempts to uncover the possible explanations for why we found that three of the sites did not have any fairness posts on Section \ref{section5.1}.
+We also made attempts to uncover the possible explanations for why we found that 3 of the sites did not have any fairness posts on Section \ref{section5.1}.